Jimmmyy/Jimmmyy.github.io/README.md

 Open [http://localhost:3000](http://localhost:3000) to view locally.

-## 🚢 Static Export & Deployment
+## 🚢 Deployment

-To build and export for GitHub Pages:
+The site is automatically deployed to GitHub Pages via GitHub Actions on every push to `main`.

+You can also manually deploy:

 ```bash
 pnpm build
 pnpm run deploy
 ```

-- The site is deployed from the `out` folder to the `gh-pages` branch.

 ## 📨 Contact Form